Writers Write is your one-stop writing resource. In this post, we share nine ways to avoid the emotional email.

 Fast forward many years.
 My director’s advice still resonates with me.
 The problem is that technology has created an emotionless business world.
 Business people communicate mainly through email.
 It is easier and much quicker than picking up the phone to speak to a client or a supplier.
 But emails can have negative implications for both the sender and receiver.

-One of the issues we deal with in The Plain Language Programme is email etiquette.
-So what are the emotional aspects of emails and how can we avoid misunderstandings?
+One of the modules in our course, The Plain Language Programme, is email etiquette.
+So, what are the emotional aspects of emails and how can we avoid misunderstandings?

 - Avoid the easy-way-out email.
 Unlike my client who told me directly that he did not like my product, today’s businessperson tends to manage difficult issues by sending off an email.
 It is easier to send an email rather than engage in conversation with people.
 Difficult issues should be handled face-to-face.